iag-geo/concord/README.md

 # Concord

-An easy-to-use dataset for converting data between Australian census and administrative boundaries.
-It allows you to merge data that's based on different boundaries into a single dataset or report.
+An easy-to-use dataset for converting data between Australian census & administrative boundaries.

+It allows you to merge data based on different boundaries into a single dataset or report.

-**Important:** only works with data related to residents, citizens & consumers.
-Industrial, commercial & special use areas are deliberately ignored in the analysis.
+The concordance file is a CSV file for importing into your database or reporting tool.
+A script for importing into Postgres is also provided.

-### Example usage
+### Examples

-You have sales volumes by postcode & competitor data by local government area (LGA) and need to determine market share.
-Using Concord, you convert the postcode data to LGA and then merge both datasets by LGA ID to determine market penetration.
+- You have sales data by postcode & competitor data by local government area (LGA) and need to determine market share.
+Using the Concord file, you convert the postcode data to LGA and merge both datasets by LGA ID.
+- You have cancer testing rates by ABS Census 2016 SA2 boundaries and cancer case numbers by LGA and need to determine the rate of disease as a % of tests.
+You use the Concord file to convert the SA2 data to LGA and merge both datasets by LGA ID.

+### Important
+Only works with data related to residents, citizens & consumers.
+In other words - industrial, commercial & special use data isn't suited.

 ## Methodology

-The concordance file is generated using the following approach:
+The concordance file is generated using this approach:

 1. Tag all GNAF addresses with 2016 & 2021 ABS Census boundaries and Geoscape 202202 Administrative boundaries
-2. Remove all addresses in ABS Census meshblocks that are non-residential
+2. Remove all addresses in ABS Census 2021 meshblocks that are non-residential
-3. TODO: etc..
+3. Aggregate all residential address by the _**from**_ boundary and the _**to**_ boundary
+4. Determine the % overlap of addresses between both boundary types for all boundary combinations

 ## Concordances